Archan6el/Wraith/README.md

 ## Setup

-Run the `wraith` agent on the victim device.
-Must be running with `sudo` permissions in order to listen on the raw socket with `PF_PACKET`
+Run the `wraith` agent on the victim machine.
+Do note that the `wraith` agent only works on Linux boxes, and must be running with `sudo` permissions in order to listen on the raw socket with `PF_PACKET`

 Use `wraithshell.py` from your attack box to interact with remote `Wraith` agents